 Professional Development is divided into two units.
 The "A" unit includes one 6-hour minimum conference and the completion of a two-page, single-sided reflection.
-The "B" unit includes two 1 hour seminars with the completion of a half-page, single-sided reflection for both seminars.
+The "B" unit includes two 1-hour seminars with the completion of a half-page, single-sided reflection for both seminars.
 Students are required to complete "A" and "B".
 Permission from the School must be obtained prior to attendance.
+Prerequisite(s): BKIN/BKIH students only.